Tipping on Amtrak Trains

 Acela

-Like at bars and restaurants, you tip at the end of the transaction if you pay with a card.
+For example, at bars and restaurants, you can tip at the end of the transaction when you pay with a card or cash.

 Station Staff